MacTuitui/toio-osc/README.md

 ## Caveats
 If you are running Big Sur, you must authorize the terminal application to use Bluetooth.
-I only tested on MacOS Catalina so far.
+This has been tested on Mac OS Catalina and Windows 10.
+More to come soon!